GioF71/mopidy-docker/README.md

 ## Build

-In order to build the docker image, switch to the root directory of the repo and use the following command:
+If, for any reason, you don't want or cannot use the image I publish to the [Docker Hub Repository](https://hub.docker.com/r/giof71/mopidy), you can build the image locally by switching to the root directory of the repository and issuing the following command:

 `./local-build.sh`